 What is an Octopus card?

 This incredible tool is a reusable smart card which stores money for making electronic payments.
-Originally created for use on Hong Kong’s Mass Transit Railway (MTR), it slowly expanded its tentacles into a myriad of daily uses.
+Originally created for use on Hong Kong’s Mass Transit Railway (MTR), it slowly expanded its tentacles into a myriad daily uses.

 Where can you use an Octopus card?